khalid-hussain/shaheen/chap19.md

 The cavalier from Granada removed his aventail as he approached close to the gate of the city.
 The guards lowered their heads in his respect.
-This was Musa Bin Abi Ghassan.
+This was Musa bin Abi Ghassan.
 The last sword of the Muslims of Granada.

 Abu Dawood stood in front of Ferdinand.
 In a state of extreme helplessness, he was witnessing the effects of his pleas on the face of the King.
 The King had